langchain-ai/langchain-aws/libs/aws/README.md

 retriever.get_relevant_documents(query="What is the meaning of life?")
 ```

-`AmazonKnowlegeBasesRetriever` class provides a retriever to connect with Amazon Knowlege Bases.
+`AmazonKnowledgeBasesRetriever` class provides a retriever to connect with Amazon Knowledge Bases.

 ```python
 from langchain_aws import AmazonKnowledgeBasesRetriever